 This newsletter, authored by Jerry Cates, keeps E2M2C™ program participants informed about the devices in place at their homes and businesses.
-It is accessible to all who are interested in the general subject of rodent control and the research this program is conducting. © Bugsinthenews Vol. 25:02(01): Re-published, with fresh content, on 18 Febrary 2025.
+It is accessible to all who are interested in the general subject of rodent biology and control and the research this program is conducting. © Bugsinthenews Vol. 25:02(01): Re-published, with fresh content, on 8 March 2025.
 To view the archived 2024 E2M2C™ Chronicles, click here.

 Click Here for: Important Notice about the E2M2C™ trademark , the Ownership, Placement & Servicing of E2M2C™ Devices, and Program Participation/Termination

-Our Latest News on Rodent Biology is posted below:
+Our Latest News on Rodent Biology is posted in the body of this article’s text, below.

 IMPORTANT NOTICE

 As part of the Envronmental Protection Agency’s once-every-15-years-review, that regulatory authority is moving full-steam-ahead to tighten regulations governing rodenticides and dispensing devices associated with them.
-Though the earliest the changes envisioned by EPA might be announced and implemented is late July 2024, it is wise to recognize and act upon the “writing on the wall” well in advance.
-Accordingly, since mid-October of 2023 we’ve been reviewing and revising the external and internal architectures, labeling, and choice of expendable products deployed within all our E2M2C™ devices.
-We are taking these steps not just to reflect the letter, but to apply the spirit of all the regulatory changes that authorities on this topic consider most likely to pass muster.
+The earliest the changes envisioned by EPA could have been announced and implemented as early as July 2024.
+Knowing this, we recognized and acted upon the “writing on the wall” well in advance.
+Accordingly, since mid-October of 2023 we double up our reviews and revisions of the external and internal architectures of our E2M2C™ devices, their labeling, and the choice of expendable rodenticide and pesticide products deployed within those E2M2C™ devices.
+We took those steps not just to reflect the letter, but also to apply the spirit–as we understood it–of all the regulatory changes that authorities on this topic appeared to consider most likely to pass muster.

 To the best of our knowledge our E2M2C™ devices have always been more than fully compliant with existing labeling requirements, and have always been the most effective, secure, and tamper-resistant rodent control devices in use anywhere in the world.
 Still, nothing’s perfect, and everything can be improved upon, so we are proactively implementing important additions and revisions that increase the informative nature of their exteriors, and that make them even more effective, secure, and tamper-resistant.
 Some of these revisions will be visible on the devices’ exteriors, while others–being strictly internal–will not be noticeable.